-Wales call up Vaulks and Cabango
+Davies and Brooks out of Wales squad

 Page said on unveiling his latest selection that he did not expect Ramsey to be forced out again, though added they would take "extra care" of the 30-year-old.

-Wales will be without captain Gareth Bale, who has not played for Real Madrid since the last international window because of a serious hamstring tear.
+Wales will be without captain Bale, who has not played for Real Madrid since the last international window because of a serious hamstring tear.

+The Czech Republic will be without West Ham defender Vladimir Coufal and three players from league champions Slavia Prague for Friday's game in Prague.

+The Czech Football Association says Cougal, Jan Boril, Lukas Masopust and Petr Sevcik have all withdrawn from their squad for qualifiers against Wales and Belarus with health problems.

 - SCRUM V IS BACK: Bigger and better than ever